Introduction :

 initgraph(&graphic_driver, &graphic_mode, "//turboc3/bgi");

-In this example, the path to the bgi driver file is “//turboc3/bgi”.
-You need to replace this with the path where the bgi driver file is located on your pc.
+In the above code, the path to the BGI driver file is “//turboc3/bgi”.
+You need to replace this with the path where the BGI driver file is located on your PC.
+Note that, the backslashes in the path need to be escaped with another backslash, so that Turbo C++ can correctly interpret the path.

 /*Develop by Puskar Jasu*/